Skip to main content

 note

-As shown in the figure below, the "USB CDC On Boot" option should be Enabled under the correct configuration.
+As shown in the image below, the "USB CDC On Boot" option should be set to Enabled when correctly configured.